 Bet Against Changes Impacting Retirees

 Peterson said that older Americans probably have less to worry about with legislative changes to Social Security benefits.
 “Historically, Congress has never made any changes to Social Security that impacted anyone even close to approaching retirement,” he said.

-This makes sense because it's important to have enough time to plan for your future.
-If you're nearing the age where you can receive Social Security Benefits, you might not have sufficient time to adjust your plan.
-If you're younger, you can make changes to your lifestyle to help offset the negative impacts from any change to Social Security.
+This makes sense because it’s important to have enough time to plan for your future.
+People nearing the age where they can receive Social Security Benefits, likely would not have sufficient time to adjust their retirement plan.
+Younger people, however, can make changes to their lifestyles to help offset the negative impacts of any change to Social Security.

 “The Social Security Administration is very adept at getting recipients their entitled benefits,” Peterson said.
 “It’s important to note that the Social Security Administration is not the Internal Revenue Service.
 The administration’s purpose is to help Americans collect benefits.”

 Social Security should be just one part of your retirement plan.
 Peterson suggests looking at Social Security as one piece of a pie that includes pensions, 401k plans and individual savings.
-If you make decisions about Social Security benefits without the other aspects of retirement in mind, you might eventually regret it.
+Making decisions about Social Security benefits without the other aspects of retirement in mind might be a decision you will eventually regret.

 Click through to read more about ways seniors can save money.

 Michael Keenan contributed to the reporting for this article.